corneliusklas/projektroboter/README.md

 # projektroboter
-Casimir and My robot poroject with Codename C2R2
+Casimir and My robot project with Codename C2R2